kevL/yata/ReadMe.txt

 This app does not write to the Registry, nor does it write any files that you don't tell it to.
 It can write 2da files.

-2019 apr 27
+2019 may 14
 kevL's
-ver 2.8.2.1
+ver 2.9.0.0

 File
 - Open ... @ folder (presets for the Open ... dialog - does not appear if no presets have been set)
 - Open ... : Ctrl+o
 - Reload   : Ctrl+r

 - Save        : Ctrl+s
-- Save As ...
+- Save As ... : Ctrl+e
 - Close
 - Close all (this is a multi-tabbed application)